KhronosGroup/glTF/specification/README.md

 The glTF asset defines one or more *nodes*, that is, the objects comprising the scene to render.

-Each node can contain one or more meshes, a skin, a camera or a light, defined in the `meshes`, `instanceSkin`, `camera` and `light` properties, respectively.
+Each node can contain one or more meshes, a skin, a joint name, a camera or a light, defined in the `meshes`, `instanceSkin`, `jointName`, `camera` and `light` properties, respectively.

 Nodes have a optional `name` property.